MicrosoftDocs/quantum-docs/articles/qsharp-quickstart.md

 Learn how to write a basic Q# program that demonstrates entanglement, a key concept of quantum computing.

-When two or more [qubits](xref:microsoft.quantum.concepts.qubit) are entangled, they share quantum information, which means that whatever happens to one qubit also happens to the other.
-In this quickstart, you create a particular pair of entangled qubits called a Bell pair.
-In the Bell pair, if you measure one of the qubits in the $\ket{0}$ state, you know the other qubit is also in the $\ket{0}$ state without measuring it.
+When two or more [qubits](xref:microsoft.quantum.concepts.qubit) are entangled, they share quantum information, which means whatever happens to one qubit also happens to the other.
+In this quickstart, you create a particular two-qubit entangled state called a Bell pair.
+In a Bell pair, if you measure one qubit in the $\ket{0}$ state, you know the other qubit is also in the $\ket{0}$ state without measuring it.
 For more information, see [Quantum entanglement](xref:microsoft.quantum.concepts.entanglement).

 In this quickstart, you: